murilo-bracero/technical-test-sbe/README.md

 The GET endpoint currently supports querying all required attributes (`id`, `name`, `rarity`), system generated fields (`game`) and game-specific attributes, inside of the `gameAttributes` field.

-The only limitation is with nested attributes in `gameAttributes`, as they are not supported yet, but their implementation will be code-only and shouldn't be too hard.
+The only limitation is with nested attributes in `gameAttributes`, as they are not currently supported; however, implementing them would require only code modifications and should be relatively straightforward.

 ### Indexing new attributes

-This part deppends hardly on observability, from both the service and the database side.
+This part depends heavily on observability, from both the service and the database side.

 At the moment, all required attributes have at least one kind of index, but the only fields from `gameAttributes` that have an index are `ink_cost` and `color` due to the fact that only lorcana and magic cards are being added.